 First, the good news about that wrinkly prune type effect is that’s not really damaging your skin.
 It is just the skin absorbing water and expanding, and it is temporary.

-The big problem is that whilst both bathing and showering wash away the dirt and grime on you skin, they can also wash away the skin’s natural oils which we need to keep soft and supple.
-Without them you will experience cracking, drying and peeling.
+The big problem is that whilst both bathing and showering wash away the dirt and grime on your skin, they can also wash away the skin’s natural oils which we need to keep soft and supple.
+Without them, you will experience cracking, drying and peeling.

 It’s not that simple.
 Both prolonged bathing and showering are able to disturb the natural processes that the skin undergoes every day.